 Walkie Talkie app in Microsoft Teams

-The Walkie Talkie app in Teams provides instant push-to-talk (PTT) communication for your team and is available in Public Preview on Android.
+The Walkie Talkie app in Teams provides instant push-to-talk (PTT) communication for your team and is now available on Android.
 Walkie Talkie allows users to connect with their team using the same underlying channels they're members of.
 Only users who connect to Walkie Talkie in a channel become participants and can communicate with each other using push-to-talk, one at a time.

-With Walkie Talkie in Teams, firstline workers can now securely communicate with a familiar PTT experience without needing to carry bulky radios, and Walkie Talkie works anywhere with WiFi or cellular internet connectivity.
+With Walkie Talkie in Teams, Frontline workers can now securely communicate with a familiar PTT experience without needing to carry bulky radios, and Walkie Talkie works anywhere with WiFi or cellular internet connectivity.